microsoft/WhatTheHack/027-OSS-Database-Migration/Student/02-size-analysis.md

 * Run a synthetic workload for 5 minutes and watch the system load while it is running.

 * pgbench -c 500 -j 40 -T 300 -h localhost -U postgres -d samples

+To run the ynthetic benchmark for Mysql:

+* Connect to the on-prem mysql database container and use mysqlslap tool

+mysqlslap -u root -p --concurrency=70 --iterations=30 --number-int-cols=10 --number-char-cols=20 --auto-generate-sql

 ## Success Criteria